BowlOfSoup/bowl-of-bytes/content/posts/setup-wireguard-vpn.md

 This is mostly due to a mis-configuration in the IP ranges in the `wg0.conf` file.
 * Make sure the internal subnet actually matches with yours.
 * Double check if the VPN subnet is different from the internal one.

+#### (?)
+I've added a new client, but it can't connect to anything on my (internal) network
+* You may have forgotten to add a new `[Peer]` section in the `wg0.conf` file
+* You did not restart the Wireguard service after adding the new client (`sudo systemctl restart wg-quick@wg0`)
+* Did you distribute a correct client file with correct IP-addresses and ranges that don't conflict with other clients?